-The meat industry contributes $3.5bn to the Australian economy annually, exporting more than 65% of all of its products.
+In 2022-23, the meat industry recorded a turnover of $27bn and contributed $3.5bn to the Australian economy (IVA).
+Around 65% of products were exported, with a total value of $18bn.
 In order to access both domestic and export markets, industry must meet the requirements of national and international safety standards, which promote high quality and consistent outcomes across the industry.
 The industry needs a skilled workforce who are capable of understanding and implementing these standards so that meat processing plants can pass external audits and reviews.
-This project involves updating training and assessment materials to incorporate the provisions of the new Australian Standard A4696 Hygienic Production and Transportation of Meat and Meat Products for Human Consumption.
+This project involves updating training and assessment materials to incorporate the provisions of the new Australian Standard AS-4696 Hygienic Production and Transportation of Meat and Meat Products for Human Consumption.

 Click across the tabs to view active and completed project stages.
 Consultation takes place at every stage of the project.